mpapenbr/iracelog-service-manager-go/README.md

 -   `minor`, `enhancement`, `update`, `feature`: Affects the `<minor>` version number for semantic versioning
 -   all other labels affect the `<patch>` version number

-Whenever a pull request with one of these labels is merged to the `master` branch, the corresponding version number will be bumped by one digit!
+Whenever a pull request with one of these labels is merged to the `main` branch, the corresponding version number will be bumped by one digit!

 ### List of Labels